 - 1 cup buttermilk (OR 1 tablespoon apple cider vinegar and enough whole milk to total 1 cup liquid)

 - 1 large egg

-- 2 tablespoons melted, cooled butter PLUS more butter for the frying pan
+- 2 tablespoons butter (melted and cooled plus more butter for the frying pan)

 - Place dry ingredients in a bowl and whisk to thoroughly blend.